 When you see errors like these, it likely means the wrong version of the ALPN JAR has been used.
 Try out the nearest Grizzly NPN Bootstrap JAR versions to find the one that fits your JDK distribution.

 HTTP/2 support in Java 8 is complicated, and the solution provided by Payara makes the best of a bad situation.
-After JDK versions 8u252 or JDK 9, HTTP/2 should now work with fewer caveats or issues than before, so upgrade for the latest compatibility.
+After JDK versions 8u252 or JDK 9, HTTP/2 should now work on the Community Edition with fewer caveats or issues than before, so upgrade for the latest compatibility.
+Later, once deemed stable, we will add support for HTTP/2 to our Payara Enterprise Edition.